Get insider access

 macOS Compatibility

-The ASUS VG27AQL1A works well with recent Mac computers, but there are issues with VRR.
-There's a lot of flickering, especially in low-frame-rate games, and changing the refresh rate to match the VRR refresh rate causes the screen to go black.
+This monitor works well with macOS, but there are issues with VRR.
+There's a lot of flickering, especially in low-frame-rate games, and the screen goes black at times.
 It's best to not use the VRR feature with a Mac, as it works well without it.
 HDR works well and there aren't problems waking up from sleep, except some windows get sent back to the Mac display.

 Features